Code Equivalence, Point Set Equivalence, and Polynomial Isomorphism: The Macaulay Inverse System

 \section{The Macaulay Inverse System}

-In the following we assume that~$J$ is homogeneous ideal in $P = \FF_q[x_1,\dots,x_k]$ such that $S = P/J$ is an Artinian ring.
+The material in this section is valid over an arbitrary base field~$K$.
+Later on, we will be mostly interested in the case of a finite field $K=\FF_q$.
+In the following we assume that~$J$ is homogeneous ideal in $P = K[x_1,\dots,x_k]$ such that $S = P/J$ is an Artinian ring.
 To define the Macaulay inverse system of~$S$, we first recall the divided power algebra.
 For further details on this ring, we refer to~\cite[App.~A]{IK}.

-Let $P=\FF_q[x_1,\dots,x_k]$ be equipped with the standard grading, and let
+Let $P = K[x_1,\dots,x_k]$ be equipped with the standard grading, and let

 be its graded dual.
-Since the terms in $\mathbb{T}^n = \{ x_1^{\alpha_1} \cdots x_k^{\alpha_k} \mid \alpha_i \ge 0\}$ form an $\FF_q$-basis of~$P$, the dual basis, i.e., the projections $\{ \pi^{[\beta]} \mid \beta=(\beta_1,\dots,\beta_k)\in \NN^k\}$ form an $\FF_q$-basis of~$\DD$.
+Since the terms in $\mathbb{T}^n = \{ x_1^{\alpha_1} \cdots x_k^{\alpha_k} \mid \alpha_i \ge 0\}$ form an $K$-basis of~$P$, the dual basis, i.e., the projections $\{ \pi^{[\beta]} \mid \beta=(\beta_1,\dots,\beta_k)\in \NN^k\}$ form an $K$-basis of~$\DD$.
 Here we have $\pi^{[\beta]}(x^\alpha) = \delta_{\alpha \beta}$ for $x^\alpha = x_1^{\alpha_1}\cdots x_k^{\alpha_k} \in \mathbb{T}^n$, as usual.

 Letting $\pi_i= \pi^{[e_i]}$ with the standard basis vector $e_i = (0,\dots,0,1,0,\dots,0)$ for $i=1,\dots,k$, we define a product for power products of these elements via